histogrammar/histogrammar-docs/specification/index.md

 For example, Histogrammar-Python 0.8.5 should be adhere to version 0.8 of the specification and therefore be interoperable with Histogrammar-Scala 0.8.3.
 Always use the latest bugfix version, but pick a _major.minor_ version for compatibility.

+Starting in version 1.0, all versions of the specification with the same major number are backward compatible.
+That is, code using Histogrammar 1.5 interfaces will still work in Histogrammars 1.6, 1.7, and 1.8, but maybe not 2.0 and maybe not 1.4.

 ## Data model

 The input data for all aggregators is taken to be a stream, possibly an infinite stream, of _entries._ User-defined functions map an entry to something an aggregator can use, such as a boolean for filtering, a floating point number for computing a mean or selecting a bin, or a string for categorical data.